-- Half the members nominated by the City of Sydney Council, who have no pecuniary interests in the development proposal or involvement in approval processes; and - Half the members nominated by the proponent. - Jury members are to: - Represent the public interest; - Be appropriate to the type of development proposed; - Include only persons who have expertise and experience in the, design and construction professions and industry; and - Include a majority of registered architects with urban design expertise.
+- Half the members nominated by the Consent Authority, who have no pecuniary interests in the development proposal or involvement in approval processes; and - Half the members nominated by the proponent. - Jury members are to: - Represent the public interest; - Be appropriate to the type of development proposed; - Include only persons who have expertise and experience in the, design and construction professions and industry; and - Include a majority of registered architects with urban design expertise.